vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 - The machines where the listeners and drainers run must have enough disk space to store the WAL or snapshot files.

-- If the target graph space in the secondary cluster has data before the synchronization starts, data conflicts or inconsistencies may happen during the synchronization.
+- If the target graph space in the slave cluster has data before the synchronization starts, data conflicts or inconsistencies may happen during the synchronization.
 It is recommended to keep the target graph space empty.

 ## Prerequisites

-- Prepare at least two machines to deploy the primary and secondary clusters, the listeners, and the drainer.
+- Prepare at least two machines to deploy the master and slave clusters, the listeners, and the drainer.

-  The listener and drainer can be deployed in a standalone way, or on the machines hosting the primary and secondary clusters.
+  The listener and drainer can be deployed in a standalone way, or on the machines hosting the master and slave clusters.
 The latter way can increase the machine load and decrease the service performance.

 - Prepare the license file for the NebulaGraph Enterprise Edition.